Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics

 which is the most general spherically symmetric metric.
-This geometry is described via a further generalization of the Schwarzschild coordinates of Eq.~(\ref{eq:RN_metric}), i.e., for coordinates consisting of a time $t$ measured by an observer at asymptotic infinity and with $r$ being an ``area radial coordinate'' [such that a $(D-2)$-sphere of radius r has proper area ${\mathcal A} = \Omega_{D-2} \, r^{D-2}$].
-As such, the new family encompasses a larger class of black hole metrics than Eq.~(\ref{eq:RN_metric}); in addition, it may be regarded as a generic ``off-shell metric'' (not necessarily a solution to the general-relativistic field equations) conceived to characterize the conformal tightness property.
-Within the family of metrics~(\ref{eq:off-shell_metric}), one may consider the hypersurfaces with $r= $ constant and decrease $r$ gradually from asymptotic spacelike infinity, until the value $r=r_{+}$ is reached for which the hypersurface is everywhere null.
+This geometry is described via a further generalization of Schwarzschild coordinates, i.e., with a time $t$ measured by an observer at asymptotic infinity and with $r$ being an `area radial coordinate' [such that a $(D-2)$-sphere of radius r has proper area ${\mathcal A} = \Omega_{D-2} \, r^{D-2}$].
+As such, the new family encompasses a larger class of black hole metrics than equation~(\ref{eq:RN_metric})---as in the stringy example of subsection~\ref{sec:further-CT_examples}; in addition, it may be regarded as a generic `off-shell metric' (not necessarily a solution to the general-relativistic field equations) conceived to characterize the conformal tightness property.
+Within the family of geometries described by equation~(\ref{eq:off-shell_metric}), one may consider the hypersurfaces with $r= $ constant and decrease $r$ gradually from asymptotic spacelike infinity, until the value $r=r_{+}$ is reached for which the hypersurface is everywhere null---this is a boundary where ingoing timelike paths cannot go back to infinity; thus, it is an event horizon ${\mathcal H}$.
 As $\partial_{\mu} r$ is normal to these hypersurfaces, the inverse metric element $g^{rr} = g^{\mu \nu} \partial_{\mu} r \partial_{\nu} r $ vanishes, so that $ g^{rr} (r_{+})= 0$ and

-which is a boundary where ingoing timelike paths cannot go back to infinity; thus, it is an event horizon ${\mathcal H}$.
-Therefore, in this approach one identifies the roots of $g^{rr}(r) = B^{-1}(r)$ and will select the largest one, defining ${\mathcal H}$ and leading to the analysis of the behavior of the fields in its neighborhood.
+Therefore, in this approach, one identifies the roots of $g^{rr}(r) = B^{-1}(r)$ and selects the largest one, defining ${\mathcal H}$ and leading to the analysis of the field behavior in its neighborhood.